-The Interdisciplinary Studies program is designed to give students maximum flexibility to explore at least two academic areas of special interest, including discipline areas such as Adult Development and Aging, Business, Criminal Justice, Global Communication, Human Services, Pastoral Ministry, Psychology, Urban Studies, Women's Ministry, Worship Arts and Youth Ministry.
+The Interdisciplinary Studies program is designed to give students maximum flexibility.
+In addition to the Bible and Theology Core, students will explore at least two academic areas of special interest, including discipline areas such as Business, Criminal Justice, Communication, Education, Human Services, Leadership, Pastoral Ministry, Psychology, Worship Ministry and Youth Ministry.
 These discipline studies are comprised of at least 15 credits in the field of focus, including at least six credits of upper division coursework.
 Courses within the discipline studies are typically designed in collaboration with a faculty member or the academic advisor.

-Concentrations in Global Communications and Paraprofessional Education are also available as described below.
+A concentration in Paraprofessional Education is also available as described below.